ProfessorBrunner/lcdm-website/content/pages/gsoc14template.md

 This section will present your qualifications for working on your proposed project.
 Remember, others are likely proposing for the same project, so why should we choose you over them.
 Everyone will be telling us they will __work hard__, so what makes you the best?
+Why can you complete this project?
+What skills do you have that are relevant (be sure to provide mechanisms for us to evaluate these skills)?

 - **Summary of technical skills**: Include programming languages, relevant educational or work experiences, experience with source code